ltshum/cs3343_project/src/Readme.txt

   - User's name and phone number will be used in their comments and their booking respectively.

 2. View Booking
   - This displays the booking record of the current date.
-User may input a date, to view another date's booking record, eg. input "2024-12-21".
+User may input a date to view another date's booking record, eg. input "2024-12-21".
     Display example:
     [2024-12-21]
     1. AC1: 13:00 - 14:00 3ppl